kindyluv/Credit-Card-Validator/README.md

 ## Running the React.js Application

-1. Clone this repository to your local machine `git clone` [https://github.com/your-username/your-project.git](https://github.com/kindyluv/credit-card-validator.git
+1. Clone this repository to your local machine `git clone` [https://github.com/your-username/your-project.git](https://github.com/kindyluv/credit-card-validator.git).
-)
-2. `cd creditCardValidator/frontend`
+2. `cd creditCardValidator/frontend`.
-3. Run `yarn` to resolve your dependencies
+3. Run `yarn` to resolve your dependencies.
-4. Run `yarn run start` to start the frontend application
+4. Run `yarn run start` to start the frontend application.
 5. Once the development server starts, open a web browser and go to `http://localhost:3000` to access the React.js application.